Are You a Temporary Seller?

 |Garage Sales||When you have a garage sale and sell used items, you are generally not required to hold a seller’s permit.
 However, if you have more than two garage sales within a 12-month period, you are required to hold a seller’s permit.|

-For more information, please see publication 177, Internet Auction Sales and Purchases, or publication 109, Internet Sales.
+For more information, please see publication 109, Internet Sales and our Tax Guide for Marketplace Facilitator Act.

 |Crafts||You are required to have a permit if you are selling, even temporarily, new or handcrafted items or used items you purchased for the purpose of reselling to others.|